applied-systems-biology/Complex-mediated_evasion_systems_biology_approach/README.md

 ## About
 This repository contains code related to the manuscript:

-**Modeling *Candida albicans* complex-mediated evasion and in silico treatment strategies: a systems biology approach**

 ## Repository structure
 - **`ABM/`** — Agent-based model (ABM) framework and simulation code.